Polynomial $\chi$-boundedness for excluding $P_5$: Introduction

 We remark that the middle inequality above displays a substantially stronger Ramsey property than the prediction of \cref{conj:eh}.
 Indeed, while \cref{conj:eh} could be true for {\em all} proper hereditary classes, if a graph $T$ satisfies $\alpha(G)\omega(G)^d\ge\abs G$ for all $T$-free graphs $G$ then $T$ has to be a forest.
-This is because a classical probabilistic construction of Erd\H os~\cite{MR102081} shows that for every $g\ge 3$ and every sufficiently large $n$, there are $n$-vertex graphs with no cycle of length at most $g$ (hence triangle-free) and with stability number at most $n^{1-1/g+o(1)}$ (and so high-chromatic, see also~\cite{MR3524748,MR491337,MR963118}).
-It also implies that \cref{conj:gs}, if true, would be an \dd if and only if\ee{} characterisation of forests.
-In~\cite{stable1} an approximation of \cref{conj:gs} was obtained in this spirit: for every $\eps>0$ and every forest $T$, there exists $\delta>0$ such that every $T$-free graph $G$ with $\omega(G)\le\delta\log\log\abs G$ satisfies $\alpha(G)\ge\abs G^{1-\eps}$.
-On a side note, a corollary of \cref{conj:gs} that is currently open says that for all forests $T$, every $T$-free graph with bounded clique number contains a linear-sized stable set.
+This is because the aforementioned probabilistic construction of Erd\H os~\cite{MR102081} actually shows that for every $g\ge 3$ and every sufficiently large $n$, there are $n$-vertex graphs with no cycle of length at most $g$ (hence triangle-free) and with stability number at most $n^{1-1/g+o(1)}$ (and so high-chromatic; see~\cite{MR963118,MR939574} for explicit constructions of this type).
+Hence, the following approximation of the \gas{} conjecture \ref{conj:gs} proved by Scott, Seymour, and the author~\cite{stable1} can be viewed as `if and only if' for characterising forests: for every $\eps>0$ and every forest $T$, there exists $\delta>0$ such that every $T$-free graph $G$ with $\omega(G)\le\delta\log\log\abs G$ satisfies $\alpha(G)\ge\abs G^{1-\eps}$.
+On a side note, it remains open whether for all forests $T$, every $T$-free graph $G$ with bounded clique number has stability number linear in $\abs G$, which is a consequence of \cref{conj:gs}.

-At the other extreme, there are known examples of hereditary classes $\mac G$ that satisfy the middle inequality of \eqref{eq:pchieh} but not the left-hand side one; perhaps the most well-known such example is the hereditary closure of triangle-free Kneser graphs $\{\operatorname{KG}(3n-1,n):n\in\mab N\}$ where each $\operatorname{KG}(3n-1,n)$ has chromatic number $n+1$ due to Lov\'asz~\cite{MR514625} and fractional chromatic number less than $3$.
+At the other extreme, there are known examples of hereditary classes $\mac G$ that satisfy the middle inequality of \eqref{eq:pchieh} but not the left-hand side one; perhaps the most well-known such example is the hereditary closure of the triangle-free Kneser graphs $\{\operatorname{KG}(3n-1,n):n\in\mab N\}$ where each $\operatorname{KG}(3n-1,n)$ has chromatic number $n+1$ (due to Lov\'asz~\cite{MR514625}) and fractional chromatic number less than $3$.
 On the other hand, if \cref{conj:pgs} is true then all inequalities in \eqref{eq:pchieh} would hold for classes $\mac G$ defined by forbidding a single forest.
-In what follows, for a graph $G$ let $\rho(G):=0$ if $\abs G=0$, and let $\rho(G):=\max_F\abs F/\alpha(F)$ if $\abs G\ge1$ where the maximum runs through all induced subgraphs $F$ of $G$ with $\abs F\ge1$.
-Following~\cite{2024p5}, let us say that a forest $T$ is: \begin{itemize} \item {\em poly-$\chi$-bounding} if there exists $d\ge1$ such that $\chi(G)\le\omega(G)^d$ for all $T$-free graphs $G$ (so the class of $T$-free graphs satisfies the left-hand side inequality of \eqref{eq:pchieh} and $T$ satisfies \cref{conj:pgs});
+In what follows, let us say that a forest $T$ is: \begin{itemize} \item {\em poly-$\chi$-bounding} if there exists $d\ge1$ such that $\chi(G)\le\omega(G)^d$ for all $T$-free graphs $G$ (so $T$ satisfies \cref{conj:pgs}); and